 Now that the toys are decluttered and my linen closet is decluttered – it’s time to tackle the pantry.

 Below are 3 simple steps to FINALLY getting your pantry decluttered and organized as well as some great DIY pantry organization ideas.

 Organizing Your Kitchen Pantry – Step By Step

 If you’re like a lot of busy people today, how to organize a pantry probably hasn’t made your short list of things you’d like to do.
 This is too bad because a well-organized pantry makes meal planning easier, means you can find food easily, makes you a better cook, and saves you money by cutting out expired or duplicate items and more.

-Here’s 3 tops tips on how to organize a pantry the relatively easy way.
+Here’s our top 3 tips on how to organize your pantry…

 *Remember, tidying up is not organizing, because organizing includes a system of maintenance.

 *The general principle is that if you return things to where they come from, you’ll have solved 90% of your clutter problem in your home and pantry.